plone/plone.memoize/plone/memoize/README.txt

 a zope RAMCache.
 There are convenience methods in the 'ram' module to support that.

-A quick example of a Five view that uses 'volatile' caching through the 'ram'
+A quick example of a view that uses 'volatile' caching through the 'ram'
 module:

-  >>> from Products.Five import BrowserView
+  >>> from zope.publisher.browser import BrowserView
   >>> from plone.memoize import ram

   >>> def _render_details_cachekey(method, self, brain):